pmarreck/vibesteroids/README.md

 2. **Pure Functions**: Game logic is implemented as pure functions
 3. **Separation of Concerns**: Clear separation between game logic and rendering
 4. **Testability**: All game logic is easily testable
+5. **Self-Contained**: Everything (game, tests, assets) exists in a single HTML file for maximum portability

 ### Core Components